Disclaimer: I don't own Digimon or any songs used.

 I took my sweat wristbands from my night stand and put them on my wrists.
 For today I placed the goggles on my head.
 It was nice to have a gift from a friend.
 Approving my outfit I wrote a note for my father who was still at work or somewhere.

 I crept silently down the hall by habit.
 I made sure to eat something really quick then I placed the note on the table and quickly made my way to the door.
 I'm glad my father's a workaholic, at least I don't see him too often.
 I heard my phone ding.
 Someone sent a text.
-I slid my phone to unlock it as I journeyed towards the school.
+I unlocked my phone to read as I journeyed towards the school.

 Hey, are you on your way? - Ken